wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 ![][3]

 For **Host Name**, specify the name for the URL that you an Internet clients will use to access this virtual machine.
-Define the last part of the DNS name, for example LAMPDemo, and Azure will generate the URL as <!-- deleted by customization *lampdemo.chinacloudapp.cn* --><!-- keep by customization: begin --> Lampdemo.chinacloudapp.cn <!-- keep by customization: end -->.
+Define the last part of the DNS name, for example LAMPDemo, and Azure will generate the URL as *lampdemo.chinacloudapp.cn*.

 For **User Name**, pick a name that you will later use to login to the virtual machine.